 If there is a current working mask, it applies to the output raster file.
 Only those cells falling within the mask will be assigned interpolated values.
 The procedure for selection of input data will consider all input data relevant to interpolating values at the cell centers of the current geographic region, ignoring the current mask.
-Note that cells of the output raster that cannot be bounded by 4 input cell centers are set to null.
+Zero values of the input raster are assumed to be real values of a continuous variable, thus r.bilinear supports interpolation of variables that range from negative to positive values.
+If input zero values are in fact nulls, the user bears responsibility for controlling the quality of the output, either through post-interpolation editing of the output or pre-interpolation setting of the current mask.
+Note that cells of the output raster that cannot be bounded by 4 input cell centers are set to zero (null).